 If you are wondering where to stay in Munich on a budget then look no further.
 I came to Munich for the first time in July and loved exploring the city, using the wombat’s City Hostel Munich as a base.
-I stayed here for 4 nights, so got a good idea of what was going on the hostel, so here is my full wombat’s City Hostel Munich review.
-Do you think it is the best hostel in Munich?
+I stayed here for 4 nights on my first visit and for 2 nights during Oktoberfest so got a good idea of what was going on the hostel.
+Here is my full wombat’s City Hostel Munich review – do you think it is the best hostel in Munich?

 I had a complimentary stay at wombat’s Munich as I am the #wombatsTraveller ambassador for wombat’s Hostels, but I always share my honest opinions so do read on for details of the hostel and my stay there.